Sunoo/homebridge-camera-ffmpeg/_configs/Raspberry-Pi-camera-module.md

 ~~`sudo apt install v4l2loopback-dkms`~~

-Note: currently the version supplied with raspbian buster will not work with the current linux kernel!
+Note: currently the version supplied with raspbian buster (i.e. 0.12.1) will not work with the current linux kernel!
 To use a newer version of v4l2loopback on raspbian buster download and install it from [here](http://archive.raspbian.org/raspbian/pool/main/v/v4l2loopback/):
 ```bash
 cd /tmp
 wget http://archive.raspbian.org/raspbian/pool/main/v/v4l2loopback/v4l2loopback-dkms_0.12.5-1_all.deb